audioquality/audioview/README.md

 It is a wrapper around [loudness-scanner](https://github.com/jiixyj/loudness-scanner).
 For more on loudness and the EBU-R128 parameters, see: https://www.youtube.com/watch?v=iuEtQqC-Sqo

 ###audioquality-spectrogram###
-generates a single _spectrogram.png_ file for all _flac_ files in current directory.
+generates a single spectrogram, for all _flac_ files in current directory combined.
+The the color map resolution is 96dB to represent the full scale of 16 bit audio.
+The time resolution is constant; 1s of audio per pixel on the X axis.
+The Y axis shows frequency up to 22 kHz to match the [CD sampling rate](https://en.wikipedia.org/wiki/Compact_Disc_Digital_Audio#Sample_rate).

+NOTE1: this is VERY slow!
+It is much faster to identify low-quality recordings by a quick look at [#audioview].

+NOTE2: frequency on the Y axis is in linear scale, not logarithmic!
+This way the spectrogram does not resemble what we hear, but may help to identify high frequency issues, like incorrect use of low-pass filters.

-This is a simple wrapper for _sox_.
+This script is a simple wrapper for _sox_.

 ---
 ## Installation

+These tools are simple BASH scripts, just place or link them into your $PATH directory, an install the dependencies:

 ### Debian